elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ---

-## Review the Report’s Organization
+## Review the Report's Organization

  * The complete Sonar report is organized in four sections and widgets to cover the Seven Axes of Quality